 Work-study is part-time employment on campus or off campus with a community service organization.
 Work-study enables students with financial need to earn money to help pay educational expenses.
 Work-study funding is subsidized by the federal government.

-You must complete the Free Application for Federal Student Aid (FAFSA) and an employment application at the Student Employment Services Office for consideration.
-Contact Student Employment Services at 616-234-4170, to inquire about job possibilities.
+You must complete the Free Application for Federal Student Aid (FAFSA).
+Contact Student Employment Services (SES) at 616-234-4170, to complete an application and review available job opportunities.
+SES will notify the Financial Aid Office and request the student's work-study eligibility be determined.
 Money earned through work-study is paid directly to the student bi-weekly.
 Rate of pay = $9.25/hour.

 Student employment requirements: